 Skip to content

-Convert JPG to PNG on Windows with Paint for editing workflows.
+Convert JPG to PNG on Windows with GetCompress, Paint, or FFmpeg.
 JPEG artifacts do not disappear after conversion.

 By Petr Samokhin

 Your editor asks for PNG.
-The client sent JPEG exports from their CMS.
-You need a lossless container for masking, overlay work, or a tool that rejects JPEG.
-Converting copies the same pixels into PNG; it does not remove compression artifacts from an over-compressed source.
-The format swap is still a normal step in design handoffs, print prep, and pipelines where downstream tools require specific extensions.
-When the JPEG looks blocky at 100% zoom, conversion will not restore detail; escalate for a better source while you unblock the pipeline.
+The client sent JPEG exports.
+You need a lossless container for masking or a tool that rejects JPEG.
+Converting copies the same pixels into PNG.
+It does not remove compression artifacts from a weak source.
+Ask for a better master when quality matters; convert anyway when the pipeline requires PNG entry.

 1. Open the JPEG in Paint.